BREAK THESE HABITS FOR BETTER LIVING

 Feed less on social media

 Facebook, Instagram, Twitter, Snapchat – we can’t get enough of social media and all its one-click access to fun.
-As remarkable as today’s internet culture may be, too much social media use can have adverse effects on our mental wellbeing.
+As remarkable as today’s internet culture maybe, too much social media use can have adverse effects on our mental wellbeing.
 It can compromise self-esteem, aggravate self-comparison and is correlated with higher levels of anxiety and loneliness.
-How can you keep enjoying these platforms without succumbing to its ill effects?
+How can you keep enjoying these platforms without succumbing to their ill effects?
 Put a constraint on the time spent online daily, disconnect a few hours before bedtime and keep your phone out of arm’s reach.
 If you’re addicted to social media, ask yourself why and find ways to tackle the root cause of the problem.

 Don’t waste your free time